Lakshana3/RTL-Design-using-Verilog-with-SKY130-Technology/README.md

 .lib
 - collection of all logical modules like and, or, not, inv, etc. - rich enough implement any boolean logic functionality
 - has diff flavors of same gate (2i/p, 3i/p, slow, medium and fast versions of gates)
-	- Why? **Addpic**
+	- Why?
 	  Combinational delay in logic path determines the max speed of operation of digital logic ckt.

 ![d1sk3l2_2](/images/d1sk3l2_2.png)

+**Addpic**

 #### 3c.
 Introduction to logic synthesis part2

 So why do we have slow cells in the library?
-**Addpic**

 Faster cells vs Slower cells:
-Load in a digital logic ckt is capacitance; so faster the charging/discharging of C, lesser is the cell delay.
+- Load in a digital logic ckt is capacitance; so faster the charging/discharging of C, lesser is the cell delay.
-Propagation delay - time for i/p to cause change in the o/p.
+Propagation delay is time taken for i/p to cause change in the o/p.
-So how fast the i/p changes depends on how fast the cell can drive the i/p.
+- So how fast the i/p changes depends on how fast the cell can drive the i/p.
 So larger C means slower drive strength.
-To charge/discharge the C fast, we need transistors capable of sourcing more current meaning wider transistors.
+- To charge/discharge the C fast, we need transistors capable of sourcing more current meaning wider transistors.
-Wider transistors -> low delay(faster cells) -> more area and power Narrow transistors -> more delay(slower cells) -> less area and power So need to guide the synthesizer to select optimum flavor of cells for implementation of the logic ckt by giving constraints.
+ 	- Wider transistors -> low delay(faster cells) -> more area and power
+ 	- Narrow transistors -> more delay(slower cells) -> less area and power
+- So need to guide the synthesizer to select optimum flavor of cells for implementation of the logic ckt by giving constraints.
-More use of fast cells -> may have hold time violations and consume more area and power More use of slow cells -> may result in sluggish ckt, may not meet performance
+ 	- More use of fast cells -> may have hold time violations and consume more area and power
+	- More use of slow cells -> may result in sluggish ckt, may not meet performance

 A Synthesizer will first do a syntactical check and then start to map the design.
 - Module maps to top level ports of the design.